-How monitoring financial protection on health care: Lessons of Georgia
+Monitoring financial protection on health care: Lessons of Georgia

-Ketevan Goginashvili, MPH, Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs
+Ketevan Goginashvili, PhDc MPH, Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs

-Lela Serebryakova … National Center for Diseases Control and Public Health
+Lela Serebryakova, PhDc MSc, National Center for Diseases Control and Public Health

-Introduction: Universal health coverage by 2030 is one of the priorities of the UN Sustainable Development Goals (Priority 3.8).
-Also, commitment to equity is central to UHC.
-Monitoring financial protection is important to assessing health system performance and is valuable for deploying evidence to inform decisions and build accountability.
+Introduction: Reaching universal health coverage (UHC) by 2030 is one of the priorities of the UN Sustainable Development Goals (Priority 3.8) and is a cornerstone of national health system development Commitment to equity is central to UHC.
+Financial protection is a way to measure equity and application of such measures is important to generate evidence to inform decisions and build accountability in public sector.

-Georgia has gone through a diverse and interesting way towards achieving universal coverage: 1995-2003 - introduction of mandatory health insurance (3% + 1%); 2007-2012 - state health insurance through private insurance companies for target groups and since 2013 - Universal Health Care program.
-The article uses the WHO methodology for assessing the financial protection and fairness of the population between different income groups in 2010-2018 at various stages of reform.
+Georgia’s path to UHC has been winding and country has experimented with all possible models of healthcare financing.
+During the last decade, Georgia has introduced and abolished targeted health insurance program (2007-2012), where public funds were channeled through private health insurance companies to provide protection from most disadvantaged groups of population, and from 2013, has abandoned this model in favor of a – single-payor model funded through general taxation, referred as Universal Health Care program.

+In this study, we apply WHO model for financial protection and fairness assessment by comparing status of population in different income groups from 2010 to2018 at various stages of reform in order to identify impact of these two models of national healthcare system arrangement on equity.

-Methods: The one of the best tools for assessing who lacks financial protection is the World Health Organization’s method, using two indicators: the incidence of catastrophic out-of-pocket spending on health and the incidence of impoverishing out-of-pocket spending on health.
+Methods: WHO proposed model to measure a financial protection status is based on application of two indicators: the incidence of catastrophic out-of-pocket spending on health and the incidence of impoverishing out-of-pocket spending on health.
 Understanding what causes lack of financial protection involves analyzing health system factors that affect out-of-pocket spending on health.
+The analysis was performed using a household survey data obtained through ????

 Results:

-All type of catastrophic spending (40% of Capacity to pay) is characterised by a growing trend 13.3 – in 2010 and 17.4% in 2018.
-Lower income households are 7-8-times much more likely to face catastrophic health expenditure and to be impoverished due to catastrophic health payments than the higher income households (45% vs 5% in 2018).
+Catastrophic spending (40% of capacity to pay) is on the raside in Georgia -- from 13.3% in 2010 to 17.4% in 2018.
+Lower income households are 7-8-times more likely to face catastrophic health expenditure and to be impoverished due to catastrophic health payments than higher income households (45% vs 5% in 2018).

-The introduction of the Universal Healthcare Program reduced difference between the poorest and the richest quintile groups in terms of accessibility to hospital services, by decreasing financial barriers.
-However, it was not the same in terms of the prescription medicines.
-The share of drug expenditure from the poorest quintile to the richest quintile decreases, opposite (from 90% to 24.4% in 2018), the share of in-patient expenditure significantly increasing from poorest quintile to the richest quintile (58.0% to 1.4% in 2018).
-Besides medicines, the major problem of the III- and IV-income quintile groups is the costs of in-patient and out-patient treatment (25% of catastrophic spending).
-Distribution of out-of-pocket payments by services and quintile groups replicates ongoing reforms in the health sector.
+Analysis of factor affecting this distribution and changes in the incidence of catastrophic and impoverishing expenditures, shows that the introduction of the national Universal Healthcare Program had the following impacts: difference between the poorest and the richest quintile groups were reduced in terms of accessibility to hospital services by decreasing financial barriers; however, share of drug expenditure from the poorest quintile to the richest quintile decreases, opposite (from 90% to 24.4% in 2018), the share of in-patient expenditure significantly increasing from poorest quintile to the richest quintile (58.0% to 1.4% in 2018).
+Besides medicines, the major problem of the III- and IV-income quintiles is the costs of in-patient and out-patient treatment (25% of catastrophic spending).

-Conclusion: According to the results of monitoring of financial protection, Catastrophic expenditure is characterized by a growing trend despite the target groups' funding or the Universal coverage of services.
-High using services shows that free benefits increased for UHC program beneficiaries, but weak primary care, inadequate coverage of outpatient drugs and a generally fragmented service delivery system, ineffective payment mechanism has not led to good financial protection.
+Conclusion: Results obtained from the analysis of financial protection indicators shows that catastrophic expenditures in Georgia increased despite of how nations system is structured (providing financial protection to target groups, or universally).
+Increased utilization shows that national UHC program fostered access, but some other shortcoming for Georgia’s healthcare system, such as weak primary care, inadequate coverage of outpatient drugs and fragmented service delivery system, ineffective payment mechanism have not led to improved financial protection.